 The Nha Trang Beach

 From September to December, the rainy season runs, peaking in October and November.
 At this time, the region experiences frequent rainfall and is often affected by storms.
-The advice is that those who want to explore Khanh Hoa during this time should check the weather situation in advance to schedule the most suitable trip to the island.
+The advice is that those who want to explore Khanh Hoa at this time should check the weather in advance to plan the most suitable trip to the island.
 However, this is no longer peak season, so it is suitable for tourists seeking a quiet, relaxing vacation.

 In particular, Khanh Hoa hosts many festivals year-round.
 If you are someone interested in local culture, you probably don’t want to miss these opportunities.

-- The Thap Ba Festival is an important festival of the Cham people, held every March 20 – 23 of the lunar calendar, featuring sacred activities such as bathing ceremonies, changing clothes ceremonies, and worship ceremonies.
+• The Thap Ba Festival is an important Cham festival, held every March 20 – 23 of the lunar calendar, featuring sacred activities such as bathing, changing clothes, and worship ceremonies.

 Thap Ba festival in Nha Trang